JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/boolean/compare.rst

     Means A does not equal to B

 - **A is B**
-    Unlike A = B, This check if the inputs are the same object.
+    Unlike A = B, This checks if the inputs are the same object.
-    Means if 2 integer lists have the same value and length, tt will still return ``False`` because they are not the same object even though they have the same elements.
+    It means if 2 integer lists have the same value and length, it will still return ``False`` because they are not the same object even though they have the same elements.